Explorers 2022-2023

 Read the book “Pumpkin Parable Patch” – girl’s worked on a related activity sheet and then created a tiny paper pumpkin patch (for their hats), as we talked about the story — “Big or Small God picked us all.”

-Yummy treat for the night was the girl’s decorated Spider Cupcakes.
+Yummy treat for the night, girl’s decorated Spider Cupcakes.

 October 31, 2022 – No meeting (Halloween).